-Our latest newsletter is now out and available from here.
+Our latest newsletter is now out - get it from here.

-This issue, see what Curtis over the Spring months in Tillydrone and Seaton, and hear about upcoming events with the cage over the summer.
-We also share plans for growth of the ministry: specifically an expansion of Curtis’ role and the appointment of a part-time sports development worker.
-This cannot happen without the prayerful support of people like you, so please consider how you can be involved.
+This issue, see what Curtis has been up to over the past few months in Tillydrone and Seaton, and some great feedback from the schools we are working with.
+Please also take note of the 24-hour prayer event coming up on 30 September - 1 October, and our AGM and social afternoon on 22 October.
 Also give thanks for all that has taken place and for the young people reached with the Good News!
 Pray that God uses this ministry for His glory.

 The Cage is now back in action - here it is at Seaton Primary Car Park with our new lights for operation on dark winter evenings.
 Praise God for His provision!
 Now all we need is more team volunteers, so please consider whether you can help out, and pray that Curtis and the team get a good response from young people as they take The Cage out.